-We won’t give up until everyone experiencing a mental health problem gets support and respect…
+We won’t give up until everyone experiencing a mental health problem in Dorset gets support and respect.

 - Dorset Mind will raise awareness within general and specific communities about mental ill health.
 That’s to say we will educate people about symptoms – what they are, what to expect and how to spot them.
 We will educate people about what they can do when they experience symptoms either themselves or someone they know.